 Do not use drops if you have a hole in your eardrum (a perforated eardrum).

 Non-urgent advice: See a nurse at your GP practice if:

-- your ear hasn't cleared after 5 days
+- your symptoms have not cleared after 5 days

-- your ear is badly blocked and you can't hear anything (you can get an infection if it isn't cleared)
+- your ear is badly blocked and you cannot hear anything (you can get an infection if it has not cleared)

 Not all GP practices remove earwax